crdrost/essay-seeds/physics/doubleslit.md

     <Φ| = a* <u| + b* <v|

 ...where * is the complex conjugation operation.
-The reason for the weird names "bra" and "key" is that this is called the "bra-ket" notation, which sounds like "bracket."
+The reason for the weird names "bra" and "ket" is that this is called the "bra-ket" notation, which sounds like "bracket."
 They can combine together in an *inner product* `<u|v>`, which is just some complex number.
 This inner product works like any multiplication that you've ever heard of, distributing across sums in both directions: